 1. Vertical Gardens

 It’s not uncommon for modern offices to incorporate a vertical garden into their workspace.
 The roots of vertical gardens can act as a filter, absorbing deadly toxins within the building.
 The newfound cleanliness in the air is said to improve the health of employees and bolsters their energy and output.
 Not only does replacing a wall in your office with a vertical garden add a beautiful aesthetic appeal, but it also provides a range of greenhouse benefits for your building and employees.

 2. Scandinavian Design

 The principles of Scandinavian design has become an international phenomenon.
 The combination of simplicity, functionality and minimalism is an evergreen staple in modern design.
 It’s easy to mistake simplicity for laziness.
 In fact, simplicity requires careful analysis and organisation of the most important parts of your design.
 By using muted colours, natural lighting and uncluttered spacing, Scandinavian design encourages a clean aesthetic that enhances the accessibility, aesthetics and flow of your building’s core functionality.
 Sometimes less is more!

 3. Accessibility Through Design

 Accessibility through design is all about designing buildings that fit the needs of all of the potential people entering your buildings.
 Whether they’re young, old, able or disabled, accessibility through design caters to all potential inhabitants of your building.
-It’s a popular trend among commercial and residential architecture, as sociocultural influences are driving forward the demand for equity.
+It’s a popular trend among residential architecture, as sociocultural influences are driving forward the demand for equity.
 Regardless of how visually appealing your home is, it is valueless if it does not serve its intended purpose.
 The more friction a person has between them and feeling comfortable in their residential home, the more likely they are to move from their property.

 4. Micro Homes